itsmevithy/cryptopy/README.md

 # cryptopy
 Python cryptography program using fernet

-Installation:-
+Usage:-
-No install required. you can directly encrypt/decrypt a file by placing it in the same directory as voldemort.py, and running voldemort.py
-For doing this in a shiny way, use the bashscript 'cryptopy' provided.
-You could use your own script, but to use mine, (a bit of work, but anyways..) create 3 folders named .proton .neutron and .electron .
-Place precryptic and voldemort.py in .proton and the text file in
+You can directly encrypt/decrypt a file by placing it in the same directory as voldemort.py.
+You could also use the bashscript 'cryptopy' provided, or use your own script.
+For this, create 3 folders named .proton [working directory], .neutron [file directory],  and .electron [key directory].
+Place precryptic and voldemort.py in .proton and the text file in .neutron.
-.neutron .
 Name the text file testfile and just run the bashscript 'cryptopy' in the terminal.

-Note: You could always change the filenames in both the .py and bashscript according to your needs
+In the initial run, key will be placed in .electron, which could later be changed.